Basic four ingredient dough Cream Puffs recipe for soft, puffy shells ready to be filled with whipped cream or any of your favorite fillings!

-There are a few recipes from my vintage orange Betty Crocker cookbook that really standout to me as being a part of my childhood.
-The chocolate chips cookies, cut out sugar cookies, and the cream puffs recipe.
+There are a few recipes from my vintage orange Betty Crocker cookbook that really stand out to me as being a part of my childhood.
+The chocolate chips cookies, cut out sugar cookies, and the cream puff recipe.

-Cream puffs use a choux pastry (or pâte à choux) which is made using four basic ingredients: water, butter, flour and eggs.
+Cream puffs use a choux pastry, also known as pate a choux (or pâte à choux) which is made using four basic ingredients: water, butter, all-purpose flour, and eggs.
 This same pastry is also used to make eclairs and profiteroles.

 Turn the heat to low and quickly stir in all of the flour until a ball forms.
 Remove from the heat and allow the dough to cool for about 5 minutes, stirring occasionally.